mciwing/mciwing.github.io/docs/python/variables.md

 `variables.ipynb` for this chapter.
 Doing so, your notebooks will follow the structure of this crash course.

+You will encounter multiple info boxes :fontawesome-solid-circle-info: throughout the course.
+They provide additional information, tips, and tricks.
+Be sure to read them thoroughly.

 ---

 Let's start with the first task.